modabas/DaprRawMessageConsume/README.md

 # Dapr integration with events published by non dapr enabled legacy systems
 Dapr enabled grpc service listening for events published by legacy (non-dapr-enabled) systems, so that:

-1.Events are not serialized as json and/or
+1. Events are not serialized as json

+and/or

-2.Events are not wrapped in cloudevents envelope
+2. Events are not wrapped in cloudevents envelope

 This projects uses RabbitMq as pubsub component.